Information Design With Large Language Models: Framing-Only Optimization

-\begin{proof}[Proof Sketch] \citet{conitzer2006computing} show that a family of BSGs where the followers have binary actions is NP-hard.
-We show that any such BSG can be cast into a framing-only optimization problem $\I$ with $|\Omega| = |\A_{\ell}| + |\Theta| + 1$ states, $|\A| = |\Theta||\A_f| + 2$ actions, $|S| = |\Theta|$ signals, and a continuous framing space $B = \Delta(\Omega)$.
+\begin{proof}[Proof Sketch] The full proof is technical and given in Appendix \ref{proof:np-hardness}; we sketch the high-level intuition here. \citet{conitzer2006computing} show that a family of BSGs where the followers have binary actions is NP-hard.
+We show that any such BSG can be cast into a framing-only optimization problem $\I$ with $|\Omega| = |\A_{\ell}| + |\Theta| + 1$ states, $|\A| = |\Theta||\A_f| + 2$ actions, $|\Ss| = |\Theta|$ signals, and a continuous framing space $B = \Delta(\Omega)$.
 Specifically, we create a state for each leader action, $\omega_{\al}$, and each follower type $\omega_{\theta}$.
 We create receiver actions for each binary action a follower of a type $\theta$ can take -- i.e. $a^\theta_i$ for all $\theta$.
-When the receiver sees a signal $s_{\theta}$ (which is proxying type $\theta$ in BS), we want them to only consider actions $\atheta_0, \atheta_1$, which should directly correspond to follower $\theta$'s utility in taking action 0 or 1 in the BSG.
-Since receiver utility in persuasion does not explicitly depend on type $\theta$, the states $\omega_{\theta}$ are used to achieve this effect.
+When the receiver sees a signal $s_{\theta}$ (which is proxying type $\theta$ in BSG), we want them to only consider actions $\atheta_0, \atheta_1$, which should directly correspond to follower $\theta$'s utility in taking action 0 or 1 in the BSG.
+Since the receiver's utility in the information design problem does not explicitly depend on type $\theta$, we use the states $\omega_{\theta}$ to achieve this effect.
 The receiver is heavily penalized for taking an action $a^{\theta'}_{*}$ at state $\omega_{\theta}$.
-We carefully select the sender utilities and add additional dummy states and actions to ensure that (1) on the optimal $\mu_c$, the persuasion sender places sufficient weight on states corresponding to $\omega_{\theta}$ to ensure that the receiver takes this type-consistent action, and (2) the persuasion objective captures the type-dependent Bayesian Stackelberg objective.
+We carefully construct the sender's utilities and add additional dummy states and actions to ensure that (1) on the optimal prior $\mu_c^*$, the sender places sufficient weight on states corresponding to $\omega_{\theta}$ to ensure that the receiver takes this type-consistent action, and (2) the information design objective captures the type-dependent Bayesian Stackelberg objective.
 The inapproximability stems from a more careful analysis of the original result of \cite{conitzer2006computing}. \end{proof}